 - How fertility and infertility are defined

-- What those definitions mean in regards to our biology
+- What those definitions mean regarding our biology

 - Why fertility issues are so impactful